The long-awaited Redhawk expansion is complete. Here’s the scoop on their cafe / roaster space in downtown Sharpsburg; open 7 days a week.

 After launching a sleek, cozy coffee shop in Oakland (2016) and then expanding to Downtown Pittsburgh (2018) with a cafe that operates inside Shop PG&H, the Redhawk team is excited to bring their small-batch, single-origin coffee to Sharpsburg.

 Owner Braden Walter expects construction to be complete in the next few weeks with inspections and final reviews taking place in early July.
-As long as there aren’t any delays, Redhawk plans to be open in Sharpsburg around July 15.
+As long as there aren’t any delays, Redhawk opens in Sharpsburg on Fri, October 30.

 Why Expand to Sharpsburg?